 That white wine sauce, cream sauce, lemon cream sauce, or cracked pepper parmesan sauce is practically begging for some extra seafood to highlight the taste of the ocean.

-Any, and all, of these additions with make that sauce come alive and up the indulgent factor exponentially.
+Any, and all, of these additions will make that sauce come alive and up the indulgent factor exponentially.

 Finding the perfect lobster ravioli sauce is all about opening your senses and being willing to play around a little bit in the kitchen.